Crossing-Tech/babel/babel-doc/source/index.rst

       <br/>
       </div>

 	This documentation concerns the version 0.7.0-SNAPSHOT.
-You may also access the documentation of the latest release version `here <0.6.0/index.html>`_ .
+You may also access the documentation of the latest release version `here <http://crossing-tech.github.io/babel/0.6.0/index.html>`_ .

 To use Babel on top of Camel, you may use the Babel Camel module.
 Please have a look to the :ref:`babel-quick-start` and to the :ref:`babel-camel-guide` for more details and examples.

-To have a better intuition of what is Babel, you would find it in the :ref:`babel-opinion` and the :ref:`babel-architecture` pages
+To have a better intuition of what is Babel, you would find it in the :ref:`babel-opinion` and the :ref:`babel-architecture` pages.

 In the following code snippet, we compare Babel and Camel Scala DSL.
 Those two routes are summing the a list of number, provided as a String and routing this sum depending on its positivity.